gitrahulgit/Javascript-Project-2/README.md

- Javascript-Project-2: A Book List Manager WebApp.
+ Javascript-Project-2: A Simple App to Manage Books.